USC-NSL/ALPS/README.md

 Public code repository for paper [ALPS](https://nsl.cs.usc.edu/Papers?action=download&upname=Yitao16a.pdf)

 ## System requirements:
--Linux OS (Ubuntu 14.04 preferred)
+- Linux OS (Ubuntu 14.04 preferred)
--Python 2.x
+- Python 2.x
--OpenCV 2.4.x
+- OpenCV 2.4.x
--CUDA (if you want to accelerate with GPU)
+- CUDA (if you want to accelerate with GPU)
--selenium for python
+- selenium for python

 ## How to Use
 1. Specify the detection aera in *config/query_area.info*.
 The first GPS is southwest corner and the second GPS is northeast corner.